 Drew Memorial was one of the first Diabetes Prevention Programs in our state.
 The program is designed for prediabetic people who want to reduce their risk of developing Type 2 Diabetes.
 We incorporate individual goals in a supportive group environment.
 We look at our own barriers to weight loss and healthy eating and stay in contact regularly.
 The most effective programs for losing weight and improving eating habits are those that have consistent, long-term follow-up.
 This year-long curriculum is evidence-based and proven to create positive change for participants.

-Upcoming Class Dates: Each cohort begins based on interest.
+Upcoming Class Dates: A new cohort begins soon.
 Contact us to find out when our next classes begin!

 More than 30 million people have diabetes in the U.S., and Southeast Arkansas has some of the highest county rates of Type 2 Diabetes in our country.
 Our diabetes care program helps you manage your diabetes and live life to the fullest.
 We are one of the first AADE-accredited programs in our region.

 The course curriculum includes 3 sessions, offered every month.
 You do not have to take these in order.
 They are open to anyone with type 2 diabetes age 18 and up.
+We will find an upcoming class series that fits your schedule.
 We do require a private meeting with one of our education nurses prior to attending classes.
 We discuss Medications, Diabetes Nutrition, and Exercise.

 Most insurance plans cover the cost of this program.